33 Sales Team Automation Statistics That Prove Why Top Performers Invest in AI

 - 29% higher upselling rates result from automated customer communications

-The evidence is clear: every hour reclaimed from manual work converts to revenue opportunity.
-Tools that automatically capture tasks from messages, like this+that’s DoBox, help reduce the extraction burden.
-Workflows triggered by incoming communications ensure follow-up happens without manual intervention.
-The manual tax becomes optional.
+The evidence points one way: every hour won back from manual work becomes a revenue opportunity.
+Tools that capture tasks from messages automatically, like this+that’s DoBox, take on the extraction work for you.
+Workflows triggered by incoming communications keep follow-up moving without anyone stepping in.
+At that point the manual tax becomes optional.

 Frequently Asked Questions